python-trio/trio-amqp/docs/api.rst

                     but may reject very large frames if it cannot allocate resources for them.
    :param int heartbeat: the delay, in seconds, of the connection heartbeat that the server wants.
                     Zero means the server does not want a heartbeat.
-   :param Asyncio.EventLoop loop: specify the eventloop to use.
    :param dict client_properties: configure the client to connect to the AMQP server.

 Handling errors